 Serial Murder Investigations (3-0) Prerequisites: None.
-This course is required for criminology majors and minors.
+This course is an advanced elective for criminology majors and minors.
 This class is designed to examine the various theories and explanations of serial murders in U. S. society.
 There will be an emphasis on history, myths, public fascination, as well characteristics, motivations, and typologies of serial murderers.
 There will also be an emphasis on criminal profiling through the use of case studies, film, television, popular books and other popular media.
 (Fall)

-Crimes of the Powerful (3-0) This course is an analysis of the criminal behavior of social elites.
+Crimes of the Powerful (3-0) Prerequisites: CRIM 1315, 2315 and SOCI 1310.
+This course is an analysis of the criminal behavior of social elites.
 Rather than crimes of individuals, the primary focus of this course is on the crimes of organizations such as political corruption, corporate crimes against consumers, workers, and the environment, and state crimes of foreign policy.
 The crimes of powerful individuals will be studied in the context of their positioning within powerful organizations.
-(Spring)
+(Fall)

-Crime and Punishment (3-0) Prerequisites: CRIM 2315 or permission of instructor.
-This course is required for criminology majors and minors.
+Crime and Punishment (3-0) Prerequisites: CRIM 1315, 2315 and SOCI 1310.
+This course is an advanced elective for criminology majors and minors.
 This course deals with the punishment phase after criminal behavior has been determined to have occurred.
 Particular attention is given to sentencing guidelines and correctional practices.
 On a more theoretical level, this offering examines the effectiveness of punishment concerning deterrence, retribution, confinement, and rehabilitation.
 (Fall)

-Women and Crime (3-0) Prerequisites: CRIM 2315 or permission of instructor.
+Women and Crime (3-0) Prerequisites: CRIM 1315, 2315 and SOCI 1310.
 This course is required for criminology majors.
 This course concerns women's experiences as offenders, victims, and prisoners in the legal system.
 Students will become more aware of the influence of gender, race, class, and sexuality in the labeling, processing, and punishment of offenders.
 (Spring)

-Comparative Criminology (3-0) Prerequisites: CRIM 2315 or permission of instructor.
+Comparative Criminology (3-0) Prerequisites: CRIM 1315, 2315 and SOCI 1310.
 This course is required for criminology majors.
 This course broadens the student's exposure to criminology by addressing aspects of social control and crime in societies other than America.
 Attempting to identify alternative approaches, attention is paid to definitions of criminal activity, enforcement, and punishment.
 (Spring)

-Issues in Criminology (3-0) Prerequisites: CRIM 2315 or permission of instructor.
+Seminar in Criminology (3-0) Prerequisites: CRIM 1315, 2315 and SOCI 1310.
 This course is required for criminology majors and minors.
 The course grapples with the complexities of the criminal justice system.
 Issues such as defining crime, policing, forensics, constitutional right to counsel, sentencing, corrections, and parole are overviewed.
 This is the Capstone course for criminology.
-(May)
+(Spring)